Exsel1ent/Controlling-Motor-Speed-Using-Arduino-UNO/README.md

 3. The rotor that I use is a fixed angle type which has 6 holes
 4. I use the infrared sensor as a tachometer to count the number of motor rotation
 5. I use the serial monitor to take motor speed data every second
+6. the time that I use in this experiment is 120 seconds